 (e) accounting policies that apply to the preparation of accounts;

-(f) the type of information to be given to the Minister in an annual report or otherwise;
+(f) the type of information to be given to the Treasurer in an annual report or otherwise;

-(g) such other matters as may be agreed on by the Minister and the Board.
+(g) such other matters as may be agreed on by the Treasurer and the Board.

-(3) The Minister may exempt the Board from including any matter, or any aspect of a matter, mentioned in subregulation (2) in its statement of corporate intent.
+(3) The Treasurer may exempt the Board from including any matter, or any aspect of a matter, mentioned in subregulation (2) in its statement of corporate intent.

+[Regulation 16 amended: Gazette 10 Oct 2014 p.
+3675-6.]

 17. Statement of corporate intent to be agreed if possible

-The Board and the Minister must endeavour —
+The Board and the Treasurer must endeavour —

 (a) to reach agreement on the draft statement of corporate intent as soon as possible, and in any event not later than the start of the next financial year; and